Attorneys Chelsea M. Nowel And John E. Dubrule

 You may qualify for this relief if:

-- you have been physically present in the United States for at least ten years;
+• You have been physically present in the United States for at least 10 years;

-- you have had good moral character for ten years;
+• You have had good moral character for 10 years;

 These are options when there are new circumstances or you have new evidence that was not previously available.
 If your case is reopened or reconsidered, it gives you a new chance to present your case to a judge in Immigration Court and before the Board of Immigration Appeals.